Creating with curiosity for QT Hotels

 The business had grown up and matured – and while QT still stood to celebrate individuality in a world less conventional, modern individuality had grown up alongside it.

-With their first international hotel set to open in Singapore, it was time to reflect on who QT was – and how they could tempt a global market of tastemakers to choose an original disrupter, in an entirely new era.
-The challenge was to re-ignite the brand’s individuality and offer guests something surprising, captivating, curious – a singular experience that still felt unmistakably QT.
+With their first international hotel set to open in Singapore, it was time to reflect on who QT was – and how they could offer a global market of tastemakers something captivating, curious and unmistakably QT.

 The graphic language suite draws inspiration from quintessential Singaporean character – like the distinctive shophouse architecture, or the flourishes of colonial design.
 These shapes add depth and provide a unique perspective to look through to Jill Tran’s vibrant illustrations.